AxtMueller/Windows-Batch-Deployment/README.md

 1. Call the related function from WBD server DLL (read sample source code for details).
 2. Enable system debug mode, then reboot, and then delete the service of WBD client.

-### About digital signature and negative comment from Anti-Virus softwares
+### About digital signature and negative comment from Anti-Virus software
 Because I don't have a digital certificate, I have to use the leaked digital certificate from HT SRL to sign WBD client drivers.
 As for negative comment, any program of this type is considered a virus by Anti-Virus software, so who cares.

 ### Share programs